-When there are bacteria in the urine and the patient doesn’t have any symptoms, it is called asymptomatic bacteriuria.
+When there are bacteria in the urine, and the patient has no symptoms, it is called asymptomatic bacteriuria.

 About 30% of pregnant women may have a bacterial infection in the urinary tract but show no symptoms.
 These can cause leukocytes to manifest in the urine.
-If left unchecked in pregnant women, this causes pyelonephritis (infection of the kidney), and therefore, it is important for doctors to perform a routine urine test.
+If left unchecked in pregnant women, this causes pyelonephritis (kidney infection); therefore, doctors need to perform a routine urine test.

 3. Genital Infection

-Sexually and non-sexually transmittable infections may lead to the presence of white blood cells in the urine of a person.
+Sexually and non-sexually transmittable infections may lead to white blood cells in a person’s urine.
 Some of the infections that can cause leukocytes to appear in the urine of pregnant women are Chlamydia, vaginal yeast infection, bacterial vaginitis, gonorrhoea and genital herpes.

 4. Kidney Infections

-Kidney infections, or pyelonephritis, develops when an infection of the urinary tract is left untreated in pregnant women.
-This is a serious condition that must be treated at the earliest to avoid preterm labour or premature rupture of the membranes.
+Kidney infections, or pyelonephritis, develop when an infection of the urinary tract is left untreated in pregnant women.
+This serious condition must be treated at the earliest to avoid preterm labour or premature rupture of the membranes.
 Kidney infections can cause leukocytes to appear in the urine and may cause fever, lower back pain and vomiting.

-Pregnant women suffer more from this due to the physiological changes during pregnancy, and as the foetus grows, it puts more pressure on the kidneys further increasing chances of infection.
+Pregnant women suffer more from this due to the physiological changes during pregnancy, and as the foetus grows, it puts more pressure on the kidneys, further increasing the chances of infection.